 Liquidity risk refers to the potential inability by the Partnership to meet financial obligations as they become due.
 The financial liabilities of the Partnership consist of accounts payable and accrued liabilities, line of credit, tenant deposits, due to related parties and loans payable.
 The Partnership manages this risk through detailed monitoring of budgeted and projected operating results and cash requirements.
 The Partnership's management has formal monthly meetings addressing the expected cash inflows and outflows to reduce any potential liquidity risk.

-The following is a table of the estimated maturities of the Partnership's liabilities as at December 31, 2023
+The following is a table of the estimated maturities of the Partnership's liabilities as at December 31, 2024.
+Nothing matures after five years.